 The first unit we bought gave cartridge installation and paper jam errors, even though we verified that everything was clear and properly installed.
 It also made loud grinding noises and would not print.
 We labeled it as defective and ordered a new one, which has been working as expected.
 If you have the same model and are experiencing similar issues, let us know in the discussions.

-The Canon TS3520 has a tiny monochrome display.
+The Canon TS3522 has a tiny monochrome display.
 It has bad viewing angles and doesn't tilt or swivel, so you have to stand up and look down at the printer to see it properly.
 Also, it's hard to navigate the settings menu.
 There are only a few buttons and indicator lights for basic functions, including switching between wireless connectivity types, starting maintenance tasks, and copying in black or color.

-The Canon TS3520 has a flatbed scanner only.
+This printer has a flatbed scanner only.
 Its lid's hinges can extend a little to scan thick items like a thin book or notebook.
 The scanner has a built-in OCR (optical character recognition) feature that lets you save your scans as searchable PDFs, JPEGs, or TXT files.
 Its character recognition isn't perfect as it does make mistakes, but it's mostly in math equations and subscript text.
 Unfortunately, it doesn't have an automatic document feeder, so scanning a multi-page document will take a long time, especially if the sheets are double-sided.

-The Canon TS3520 is compatible with the Canon PRINT Inkjet/SELPHY app, which lets you print most file types and scan and copy on the flatbed from your phone.
+You can use the Canon PRINT Inkjet/SELPHY app to print, scan, and copy from your smartphone.
 You can also order ink and view scanned sheets directly from your device.
-Unfortunately, you can't print TXT files or HTML files from either version of the app.
+Unfortunately, you can't print TXT files or HTML files from the app.
+You can still do it through the browser or the app you use to view .TXT files, just not from the PRINT Inkjet/Selphy app itself.